SkyPeople Fruit Juice Moves Into Finance

 Recent Stock Offering

-There have been two recent developments which in my opinion are connected.
+There have been two recent developments, which in my opinion are connected.
 The first is the announcement of a business venture into finance.
 This is an excerpt from the release which clarified the investment required on the part of SP.

 We need to bear in mind that although we see financials which appear as one company, they refer to an amalgamation of the accounts of a number of different companies within the group in China, which each carry their own debt, assets which support that debt, income and possibly profit.
 The reason why an organization creates multiple limited companies would be to reduce liability.
 (A limited company retains liability within one individual company, which can fold without affecting other business).
 Each limited company also has share ownership.

-Hedetang China appears to mean 'Hedetang Foods China', in the current organization chart, while Hedetang Farm is the recently opened 'Kiwi' Trading Market.
-The Trading Market as we can observe from the recent financial release doesn't have any liquidity issues, however 'Hedetang Foods' is compiling finances from the fruit juice businesses, and may not be in the same position.
-While it may not be apparent 'why' there's been a necessity to dilute share holders for $2.5 million for 'Hedetang China', the business structure may well have altered since Q4 2016 to include ownership of the new finance business.
-It could be that Hedetang China (juicing) just doesn't have the liquidity of Hedetang Farm (fruit, ecommerce, and sublet leasing).
+Hedetang China appears to mean 'Hedetang Foods China,' in the current organization chart, while Hedetang Farm is the recently opened 'Kiwi' Trading Market.
+The Trading Market as we can observe from the recent financial release doesn't have any liquidity issues; however, 'Hedetang Foods' is compiling finances from the fruit juice businesses, and may not be in the same position.
+While it may not be apparent 'why' there's been a necessity to dilute share holders for $2.5 million for 'Hedetang China,' the business structure may well have altered since Q4 2016 to include ownership of the new finance business.
+It could be that Hedetang China (juicing) just doesn't have the liquidity of Hedetang Farm (fruit, e-commerce, and sublet leasing).

 While an additional 862,097 shares have added, insider ownership may also have influenced the reason for expanding institutional ownership.